-Speaker: Before going on to item four, I would like to remember the community of Kugaaruk who just lost an elder to illness.
-He is well known by the Kitikmeot, east communities.
+Speaker: Before going on to item four, I would like to remember the community of Kugaaruk, who has just lost an elder to illness and he is well known by the Kitikmeot East communities.
 Our condolences to the family.

 Item 4.
 Return to Oral Questions, Hon.
 Minister of Environment, Mr. Qavvik.